The Halifax Green Network

 Between 1992 and 2014, Halifax nearly doubled in size but only grew in population by a fifth.
-We can only lower our tax burden and remain a city close to nature if we get this poorly-planned growth under control.
+We can only lower our tax burden and ensure continued access to nature if we get this poorly-planned growth under control.

 The Halifax Green Network Plan lays out exactly those places where large-scale development should not happen, because of their value to our economy, food, health and wilderness.
-With strong, clear rules, this plan will allow us to direct growth to where we truly need it.
+With strong, clear rules, this plan will allow us to direct away from the most vulnerable natural areas.